duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 - Owner and approved addresses
 - Token ID

-This table is used for analyzing approvals for individual ERC721 tokens (NFTs) on the arbitrum network.
+This table is used for analyzing approvals for individual ERC721 tokens (NFTs) on the Blast network.

 {% enddocs %}

 {% docs erc721_arbitrum_evt_ApprovalForAll_doc %}

-The `erc721_arbitrum.evt_ApprovalForAll` table contains ApprovalForAll events for ERC721 tokens on the arbitrum blockchain.
+The `erc721_arbitrum.evt_ApprovalForAll` table contains ApprovalForAll events for ERC721 tokens on the Blast blockchain.
 It includes:

 - Block number and timestamp
 - Transaction hash